CasparKielwein/Aaargh/Mechanics.md

 A combat encounter is separated into rounds.
 Each round is again split into turns, with one turn per combatant.

+Each combatant has the same set of actions available per round: One *Action*, one *Move*, and one *Reaction*.

+#### Actions
+* Attack
+* Charge
+* Shove
+* Grapple
+* Use Item
+* Assist

+#### Move Actions
+* Move your speed
+* Shift 5'
+* Hide
+You need to be concealed.
+Make a stealth check to become hidden.
+* Draw and ready items.
+You can generally draw and ready weapons and equipment for both hands with a single Move action.

+Movement through difficult terrain requires the character to spend two feet of speed to move one foot of distance.
+This means that shifting out of combat is usually not possible in difficult terrain.

+When using your Move you can spent your Standard Action instad.

+#### Reactions
+* Opportunity Attack:
+If an enemy moves out of an area within your melee reach, you can make a melee Attack against that enemy.

+When using your Reaction you can spent your Standard Action or Move instad.

 ### Damage and Damage types

 The different types of damage are: